 Finding Your Team

-Players run drills with their team and build a rapport with each player.
+Players run drills with their team and build rapport with each player.
 Before you get serious about pursuing sports jobs, find your ‘team.’
 This is a group of close supporters who can help you run drills, like practicing interviews, writing good cover letters, and exploring skills you need during your job search.

 Networking is a must in the sports industry.
 While it seems intimidating, it can actually be fun.
 Plus, employers gravitate toward candidates with a lot of professional connections.
 Your involvement in the industry shows a high level of enthusiasm for sports.